-Haida Bentwood boxes were made in many different sizes in the old days, with various types of wood being used depending on what they would have been used for but typically red cedar was used as it is the most versatile.
+Haida Bentwood boxes were made in many different sizes in the old days, with various types of wood being used depending on the purpose of the box but typically red cedar was used as it is the most versatile.
 The boxes are made from a single plank which is steamed until pliable and then bent and the two ends are pegged together.

-Very large bentwood boxes were used for boom boxes (drums) in dance performances and when not in use, these would store the dance regalia.
+Very large bentwood boxes were used as boom boxes (drums) in dance performances and when not in use, these would store the dance regalia.

-Large boxes to store clothing in, and medium boxes used for many different purposes - some were even used for cooking in.
+Large boxes were used to store clothing in, and medium boxes were used for many different purposes - some were even used to cook in.

 Some boxes were made for burial purposes.
-Chiefs and people of high esteem were placed in these bentwood burial boxes, and put up in a burial (mortuary) pole, when ready to pay respect to those went on to the other side.
+Chiefs and people of high esteem were placed in these bentwood burial boxes, and put up in a burial (mortuary) pole, when ready to pay respect to those who've gone on to the other side.